amblafont/dargent-examples/candriver.md

 be assigned smaller bitranges than they need.
 In this case, the setters and getters would perform the required truncation or upcasting.
 However, this would require to adapt the shallow embedding.
-Indeed, for the shallow embedding, getting and setting such a field should retrieve the set value, whereas the corresponding C behaviour would yield the truncated set value.
+Indeed, for the shallow embedding, getting and setting such a field would yield the set value, whereas the corresponding C behaviour would yield the truncated set value.

-## Unboxed layouts
+## 2. Unboxed layouts

 The C implementation of the function sending a given frame starts with allocating a an array of bytes on the stack, that is later copied to the MCPI2515 registers.